flatpak/flatpak-builder-tools/go-get/README.md

         go get github.com/writeas/writeas-cli/cmd/writeas
 ```

+2. Run flatpak-builder with `--keep-build-dirs`.
-2. Run `go-get/flatpak-go-get-generator.py <build-dir>` with build-dir pointing the the build directory in `.flatpak-builder/build`.
+3. Run `go-get/flatpak-go-get-generator.py <build-dir>` with build-dir pointing the the build directory in `.flatpak-builder/build`.
-3. Convert the source list to YAML if necessary.
+4. Convert the source list to YAML if necessary.
-4. Add the list to the sources field of the Go module in the manifest.
+5. Add the list to the sources field of the Go module in the manifest.
-5. Change build command from `go get` to `go install`.
+6. Change build command from `go get` to `go install`.
-6. Remove network access.
+7. Remove network access.

 **The script assumes the networked built was run with `GOPATH=$PWD`.**